 If the temperature of the system was increased, the equilibrium position shifted towards the reactants as the formation of ammonia itself was an exothermic reaction.
 So the backward reaction would be an endothermic reaction and will lead to a decrease in temperature (due to heat being absorbed).

 Pressure has more of an impact on the reaction in terms of the partial pressures of the reactants and products rather than the total system pressure.
-If the pressure of the system is reduced, the equilibrium shifts towards the reactants as backward reaction leads to the addition of moles, which results to an increase in pressure.
+If the pressure of the system is reduced, the equilibrium shifts towards the reactants as backward reaction leads to the addition of moles, which results in an increase in pressure.

-If we alter the volume of system, there will be a change in partial pressures of reactants and products and also affect the equilibrium concentrations.
-An increase in volume will lead to a pressure drop, then the side with larger number of moles of substance will be more favored to shift the equilibrium to and vice versa.
+If we alter the volume of the system, there will be a change in the partial pressures of reactants and products and also affect the equilibrium concentrations.
+An increase in volume will lead to a pressure drop, then the side with a larger number of moles of substance will be more favored to shift the equilibrium to and vice versa.